deckarep/ziglang-set/README.md

 }
 ```

-When running zig build now, zig will tell you you need a hash for the dependency and provide one.
+When running zig build now, Zig will tell you you need a hash for the dependency and provide one.
-Put it in you dependency so it looks like:
+Put it in your dependency so it looks like:

 ```zig
 .{